DawidSerek/chatbot-ai-example-fork/README.md

 ```

 ### Configure API Key
-Open the constants.py file in your preferred editor and replace APIKEY value with your OpenAI API key.
+Set up OpenAI API key in your profile by following the instructions here: https://platform.openai.com/docs/quickstart/step-2-set-up-your-api-key

 ### Running the example

-#### Remember to put your data into "data" folder before running!
+#### Remember to put your data into "data/pdf" folder before running!
 Simply run the main.py:

 ```bash